Analysis: Bumper English TV deal to curb La Liga change

 In a deal announced this month, broadcaster BSkyB and former state telecoms company BT will share live domestic English Premier League rights from next year.

-They agreed a three-year contract worth 3.018 billion pounds that will narrow the revenue gap between clubs like Manchester United, City and Chelsea and Real and Barca.
+They agreed a three-year contract worth 3.018 billion pounds ($4.70 billion) that will narrow the revenue gap between clubs like Manchester United, City and Chelsea and Real and Barca.

 "There is no doubt that this TV deal will improve the competitive position of English clubs," the Swiss Rambler, a widely-respected blogger on soccer finances, wrote last week.